 Duration: 7 semesters full-time, 9 semesters part-time Location: Kleve Qualification: Bachelor of Science, B.Sc.
-Course Start: Annually in the winter term Language: English Practical Course: Minimum of 8 weeks before the beginning of the 4th semester, longer practical experience in an agribusiness company or an agricultural or horticultural enterprise is recommended Internship/ study abroad: in the 6th semester Bachelor thesis: in the second half of the 7th semester (full time) in the 9 th semester (part time) Calculation of workload: 1 CP equals 30 hours per semester Examinations: all examination types as detailed in §14, 17-20 General Examination Regulations for Bachelor Degree Programmes Literature: Literature mentioned in the module descriptions are first recommendations and do not replace the syllabus of the module.
+Course Start: Annually in the winter term Language: English Practical Course: Minimum of 8 weeks before the beginning of the 4th semester, longer practical experience in an agribusiness company or an agricultural or horticultural enterprise is recommended Internship/ study abroad: in the 6th semester Bachelor thesis: in the second half of the 7th semester (full time) in the 9th semester (part time) Calculation of workload: 1 CP equals 30 hours per semester Examinations: all examination types as detailed in §14, 17-20 General Examination Regulations for Bachelor Degree Programmes Literature: Literature mentioned in the module descriptions are first recommendations and do not replace the syllabus of the module.
+The module coordinators assume as a rule that the titles specified always refer to the most current version.